 With a seating capacity of 1,132, Seabrook Auditorium serves as Fayetteville State University's primary theatrical performance space.
 It is also the cornerstone for community entertainment in the Fayetteville area.

-With its extraordinary acoustics and magnificent lightening the contemporary-style venue has hosted thousands of choral and musical concerts, operas, dramatic performances, distinguished speakers and other special events.
+With its extraordinary acoustics and magnificent lighting the contemporary-style venue has hosted thousands of choral and musical concerts, operas, dramatic performances, distinguished speakers and other special events.

-Opened in 1954, with the original name "College Auditorium," the auditorium was later after renamed in honor of Dr. J. Ward.
-Seabrook, the president of Fayetteville State Teacher's College from 1933-1956.
+Opened in 1954, with the original name "College Auditorium," the facility was later after renamed in honor of Dr. J. Ward Seabrook, the president of Fayetteville State Teacher's College from 1933-1956.

 Famed artists such as: The Alvin Ailey American Dance Theater, The Godfather of Soul James Brown, Duke Ellington, Jasmine Guy, Hill Harper, Ron Jaworski, Maya Angelou, Philadanco, Wynton Marsalis and others, have graced the Seabrook stage.